-In order to attain the objectives of the study, survey, interviews and document analysis was used as a method of data collection techniques.
-To complete the survey, quantitative data collection instrument in the form of close ended questionnaires were prepared and distributed to E-banking department, branch operation staffs and agents of selected commercial banks.
-In addition, qualitative data in the form of semi-structured interview was conducted with the concerned organ to obtain detailed explanations that could not be obtained through questionnaires.
+In order to attain the objectives of the study, survey, interviews and document analysis will be used as a method of data collection techniques.

+To complete the survey, quantitative data collection instrument in the form of close ended questionnaires will be prepared and distributed to E-banking department, branch operation staffs and agents of selected commercial banks.
+In addition, qualitative data in the form of semi-structured interview will be conducted with the concerned organ to obtain detailed explanations that could not be obtained through questionnaires.